Sustainability & CSR > Sustainability Strategy >

 • Using native plants in landscaping

 We also educate our guests and employees on the importance of saving water through environmental messages in the hotel rooms and the restrooms in public areas and offices.
-Our towel and linen reuse programme in hotel rooms allows guests to choose a more sustainable stay by not changing bed linens and bath towels daily.
+Our towel and linen reuse program in hotel rooms allows guests to choose a more sustainable stay by not changing bed linens and bath towels daily.
+At Central Laundry, we utilise water-efficient front-loading washers and tunnel washers.
+The patented PulseFlow® Technology reduces the tunnel washer’s water usage by 50% by reusing the final rinse water for the next pre-washing cycle.

-Waste Generated
+Waste Performance

-5.1 Waste Management Initiatives
+Waste Management Initiatives

 The waste management hierarchy guides our waste management strategy.
 It prioritises waste prevention at the source and discourages disposal to the landfill.
 We aim to recycle as far as possible for waste we cannot reduce further.
+This involves working with suitable partners and conducting trials to test the feasibility of waste solutions.

-Waste Type Waste management initiatives
+Waste type Waste management initiatives

 Cooking oil